 (8)

 Two types of boundary condition are used for Hstray.
 In a period boundary condition, the simulation system is considered as a building block that appears repeatedly appear in 3-D space, and the stray field is expressed as , where ϕ is the magnetic scalar potential with a periodic boundary condition solved using the Fourier spectral method, as given in Ref.
-[3], ND is the demagnetizing factor which depends only on the macroscopic shape of the actual sample (not the shape of the simulation system, e.g., see Table 2.2), and is the average magnetization of the simulation system.
+[3], the 3×3 symmetric matrix ND is the demagnetizing factor which depends only on the macroscopic shape of the actual sample (not the shape of the simulation system, e.g., see Table 2.2), and is the average magnetization of the simulation system.
 In a finite-size boundary condition, space outside the simulation system is considered to be filled by vacuum without magnetization, electric charge, or current etc., and the stray field is solved based on convolution theorem accelerated by FFT[4], without explicitly utilizing demagnetizing factors.
 Table 2.2 lists the recommended stray field boundary conditions and (when applicable) demagnetizing factors for typical types of systems.

 Table 2.2 Recommended stray field boundary condition and demagnetizing factor